 For more reading, check our guides:

 Thrift retailers acquire clothes from a variety of different sources, including you.
 If you’ve ever driven up to a donation bin, truck, or drive-through, you know that people like you are a significant source of apparel.
 Indeed, the single most dependable source of clothing donations is the individual donor.
-Donors who have gone through the closet during the seasons’ changing and decided that some clothing items are useful but just haven’t been worn.
+Donors who have gone through the closet during the seasons’ changing decided that some clothing items are useful but haven’t been worn.

 While we’re on the subject, being a worthy apparel donor means making sure clothing items have been cleaned and neatly folded.
-There should be no missing buttons, jammed or torn zippers, stained or torn clothing in your donation.
+There should be no missing buttons, jammed or torn zippers, or stained or torn clothing in your donation.

 Finally, specialty shops that create logo ware and athletic apparel often experience overruns.
-These companies will donate name brand sporting apparel to local thrift shops for tax write-offs and as a free form of advertising.
+These companies will donate name-brand sporting apparel to local thrift shops for tax write-offs and as a free form of advertising.